steamclock/bluejay/README.md

 ### Bluetooth Events

-The `observer` conforms to the `ConnectionObserver` protocol, and allows the delegate to react to major connection-related events:
+The `ConnectionObserver` protocol allows your class to monitor and respond to major Bluetooth and connection-related events:

 ```swift
 public protocol ConnectionObserver: class {